benjamin-thomas/java-snappy-dev-env/README.md

 Also, spock framework's groovy 3 support is too recent and breaks the default `gradlew test` task.

-So trying to switch to Java 11 does not seem worth the effort.
+So trying to switch to Java 11 does not seem worth the effort for the time being.

 ---